melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 Apple has recently released [CoreML](https://developer.apple.com/documentation/coreml) - a framework for *running* trained machine learning models on iOS and macOS.
 In contrast to the libraries mention above, CoreML itself can't be used for training models.
 It is shipped with a set of pre-trained models for computer vision and natural language processing tasks.
-Models trained using other libraries can be converted into CoreML `.mlmodel` format.
+Models trained using other libraries can be converted into the CoreML `.mlmodel` format.
 It is a binary format using [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) to describe the schema and with a [publicly available specification](https://apple.github.io/coremltools/coremlspecification/index.html).
 A great thing about building on top of Protocol Buffers is that they have support for virtually all major programming